 Media

-In addition, we have produced and published our own media and reports of our work.
-In 2020, Iḷisaqativut recieved the AFN Eileen Panigeo MacLean Education Award.
-You can find videos, media articles, and reports on this page.
+Iḷisaqativut has been covered and appeared on a variety of media outlets, including the Anchorage Daily News, KTUU, Arctic Sounder, KBRW, KNOM radio, Nome Nugget, and QargiZine, and has produced and published media and reports of its work.
+In 2020, Iḷisaqativut was honored to receive the AFN Eileen Panigeo MacLean Education Award.
+Iḷisaqativut videos, media articles, and reports can be found below on this page.

 “The online brain game “Wordle” has caught the attention of many within the past month, and that includes a doctoral student with roots in Alaska.”